mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+July 5, 2024
+- Migrate to Ubuntu 24 as the VM appliance (GCP remains on Ubuntu 22 for now).
+- Use virtual python environment to avoid Ubuntu lockdown of python packages.
+- Add boot parameter to allow sharing systemd between containers and the VM.
+- Redirect broken error messages from tar utility on updates.

 November 27, 2023
 - Add Google Cloud Platform option for ubuntu22 on ec2 machine.